 Traditional Mah Jong is an ancient Chinese strategy game.
 It is played with bamboo Mah Jong tiles, and was introduced to the rest of the world in the early 20th century.
 In traditional Mah Jong, there are usually four players and 144 Mah Jong tiles, based on Chinese characters and symbols.
 Each player begins with 13 tiles and takes turns drawing and discarding tiles until they form a winning hand.

-We can't meet to play, so imagine you were dealt the 'hand of the week' on the right.
+Imagine you were dealt the hand of the week on the right.
+It is upside down for an additional challenge.
 Would you go for an ordinary Mah Jong hand or one of the Special Hands?
 How near is it to a winning hand?
 Margaret would appreciate your comments.

 Alternatively you could play the online strategic matching game, via the link to Mah Jong Solitaire, top right.
 You must remove all Mah Jong tiles from the board before time runs out.
 There’s a catch, though!
 You can only select unblocked Mah Jong tiles that do not have other tiles to their right or left.
 It’s a race against time – the faster you go, the more points you score!